-- allegations are mistaken or unsubstantiated, as long as the employee reasonably believes the reported conduct constitutes a violation of the Ethics Policy.
-One who makes a claim or report under this Whistleblower Policy in bad faith, or knows or has reason to know that such claim or report is false or materially inaccurate may be subject to disciplinary sanctions. - b.
+- b.
 Confidentiality of Investigation.
 Reports under this Whistleblower Policy will be treated confidentially with disclosures made on a need-to-know basis only to those directly involved in the investigation of the reported concern.
-To the extent possible within the limitations of law, policy, and the need to conduct a competent investigation, confidentiality will be maintained. - 9 6.
-Violations.
-Violation or noncompliance with this Ethics Policy may result in discipline, including termination of employment under the employee handbook of the respective entity. - 7.
-Amendments.
+To the extent possible within the limitations of law, policy, and the need to conduct a competent investigation, confidentiality will be maintained. - Violations.
+Violation or noncompliance with this Ethics Policy may result in discipline, including termination of employment under the employee handbook of the respective entity. - Amendments.
 The Ethics Policy may be amended from time to time.
 In consultation with the General Counsel, the PMA Executive Director and the Stated Clerk (as appropriate) are authorized to make reasonable and necessary changes to this Ethics Policy.
 Substantive changes must be reported back to the elected body approving this Ethics Policy.
 Editorial changes need not be reported back. - 8.
 Designees.
 Where this Ethics Policy assigns a duty to a particular officer or staff position, that officer or staff position may use a designee to complete the duties. - 9.
 No Waiver by PMA/OGA.
-Nothing in this Ethics Policy shall be construed to waive any claim, assertion or defense of the PMA/OGA to exemption or exclusion from applicability of a statute and/or regulation or lack of jurisdiction of a civil court or governmental agency. - Training.
+Nothing in this Ethics Policy shall be construed to waive any claim, assertion or defense of the PMA/OGA to exemption or exclusion from applicability of a statute and/or regulation or lack of jurisdiction of a civil court or governmental agency. - 10.
+Training.
 Trainings to familiarize the staff with this Ethics Policy and its related forms and procedures will be conducted for PMA/OGA staffs by the Legal Services Office as frequently as deemed necessary by the Executive Director of the PMA and the Stated Clerk, as appropriate.
 Each member of the PMA/OGA staffs will be required to attend such trainings.

-1 ATTACHMENT 1 2 Annual Ethics Policy Representation by Employee 3 4 5 6 (Annual Report) This form is to be completed annually and signed by all employees of the PMA/OGA.
-Upon completion, send it to the General Counsel.
-7 8 I acknowledge I have received a copy of the Ethics Policy for Employees of the PMA and OGA (Ethics Policy).
-I understand it is my responsibility to read and comply with the Ethics Policy and any revisions made to it.
-9 I understand: 10 I am subject to the Ethics Policy and am required to comply with it.
-11 Any employees under my supervision are also subject to the Ethics Policy and I am responsible for 12 ensuring those employees are aware of the Ethics Policy and attend related trainings.
-13 I am responsible for reporting immediately in writing any possible violation of the Ethics Policy that 14 involves me, is reported to me, or that I observe.
-15 I am responsible for reporting immediately in writing any whistleblower reports I receive under the 16 Ethics Policy, as well as any other violations of the Ethics Policy I observe.
-17 18 Initial all of the following statements that apply: 19 20 I am not aware of any violations of the Ethics Policy that involve me or that I have observed in regards to other 21 employees or elected or appointed members.
-22 23 24 No employee has submitted a whistleblower report or self-report to me that I have not reported already to the General Counsel.
-25 26 I am aware of a possible violation of the Ethics Policy that involves me or that I have observed in regards to other 27 employees or by elected or appointed members.
-By submitting the information immediately below, I am reporting the 28 alleged violation.
-29 30 Name of persons(s) with the possible violation: .
-31 Facts of the possible violation: 32 33 34 35 36 37 Signature Date 38 39 Name (Please print)
+ATTACHMENT 1 Annual Ethics Policy Representation by Employee (Annual Report) This form is to be completed annually and signed by all employees of the PMA/OGA.
+Upon completion, send it to the General Counsel. • I acknowledge I have received a copy of the Ethics Policy for Employees of the PMA and OGA (Ethics Policy). • I understand it is my responsibility to read and comply with the Ethics Policy and any revisions made to it • I understand: I am subject to the Ethics Policy and am required to comply with it.
+Any employees under my supervision are also subject to the Ethics Policy and I am responsible for ensuring those employees are aware of the Ethics Policy and attend related trainings.
+I am responsible for reporting immediately in writing any possible violation of the Ethics Policy that involves me, is reported to me, or that I observe.
+I am responsible for reporting immediately in writing any whistleblower reports I receive under the Ethics Policy. the Ethics Policy, as well as any other violations of the Ethics Policy I observe.
+Initial all of the following statements that apply: I am not aware of any violations of the Ethics Policy that involve me or that I have observed in regards to other employees or elected or appointed members.
+No employee has submitted a whistleblower report or self-report to me that I have not reported already to the General Counsel.
+I am aware of a possible violation of the Ethics Policy that involves me or that I have observed in regards to other employees or by elected or appointed members.
+By submitting the information immediately below, I am reporting the alleged violation.
+Name of persons(s) with the possible violation: Facts of the possible violation: Signature Date